gchq/stroom-docs/content/en/community/documentation/style-guide/basic-elements.md

 ## Markdown style conventions

 ### Line breaks

 #### Sentence per line

 Each sentence should start on a new line, even in numbered/bulleted lists.
 This makes it easier to move sentences around or to remove them.
-When the mrkdown is rendered into HTML/PDF, the sentences will be joined into a single paragraph.
+When the markdown is rendered into HTML/PDF, the sentences will be joined into a single paragraph.

 See this [link (external link)](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line) for more of the reasons behind sentence per line.
 Though this link relates to Asciidoc, the same applies to markdown.